Favorite Chocolate Babka Made Simpler with a Bread Machine

 📌Slicing tips📌

-1. I recommend allowing 2 hours for the loaf to cool before slicing.
-Otherwise, the layers may pull apart from the chocolate as it cools, leaving large spaces or holes between the layers.
+1. Allow 2 hours for the loaf to cool before slicing.
+Otherwise, the layers may pull apart from the chocolate as it cools, leaving large spaces or holes between them.

 2. To get the prettiest slices, freeze the baked and cooled loaf.
 When frozen, allow the loaf to defrost just enough to slice the bread.
 Once sliced, the bread will thaw quickly and be ready to serve in minutes.